x4714/private-tracker-route-planner/README.md

-# Private Tracker Route Planner
+# Tracker Route - Private Tracker Route Planner

 A fast and efficient route planning tool for private trackers.
 Find the optimal path between trackers with customizable jump limits and timeframes.